gedaipek/TechHive_Global_Project/README.md

 ### Product Level Performance:

+* **Main insight 1.** Over 85% of total revenue comes from just three products, Gaming Monitor, Apple Airpods Headphones, and Macbook Air Laptop dominate overall sales.

+* **Main insight 2.** The top selling product is also the most stable, Gaming Monitor contributes 35% of revenue and maintains a relatively low return rate of 6.34%, making it highly profitable.

-* **Main insight 1.** %85 of the company's total orders are from just three products, Apple Airpods Headphones, Gaming Monitor, and Samsung Charcing Cable Pack.
+* **Main insight 3.** 85% of the company's total orders are from just three products, Apple Airpods Headphones, Gaming Monitor, and Samsung Charcing Cable Pack.
 These products accounted for --buna bak-$3.96M---- in revenue in 2022, 70% of the company's total revenue.

-* **Main insight 2.** Top 3 product who generates the 86.75% overall revenue, gaming monitor, apple airpods headphones, and macbook air laptop with average order values are

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

 * **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.